-3.4.1 The Applicant shall conduct the EIA study to address the environmental aspects of the Project as described in sections 3.1 to 3.3 above.
+The Applicant shall conduct the EIA study to address the environmental aspects of the Project as described in sections 3.1 to 3.3 above.
 The assessment shall be based on the best and latest information available during the course of the EIA study.
 The Applicant shall include in the EIA report details of the construction and operational programme and the methodologies for the Project.
 The Applicant shall clearly state in the EIA report the time frame and works programmes of the Project and other concurrent projects, and assess the cumulative environmental impacts from the Project and the interacting projects as identified in the EIA study.

-3.4.2 The EIA study shall include the following technical requirements on specific impacts.
+The EIA study shall include the following technical requirements on specific impacts.

-3.4.3 Air Quality Impact
+3.4.1 Air Quality Impact

-- 3.4.3.1 The Applicant shall follow the criteria and guidelines for evaluating and assessing air quality impact as stated in section 1 of Annex 4 and Annex 12 of the TM respectively. - 3.4.3.2 The study area for air quality impact assessment shall be defined by a distance of 500 metres from the boundary of the Project site or other project locations as identified in the EIA, which shall be extended to include major existing and planned / committed air pollutant emission sources that may have a bearing on the environmental acceptability of the Project.
+- 3.4.1.1 The Applicant shall follow the criteria and guidelines for evaluating and assessing air quality impact as stated in Annexes 4 and 12 of the TM respectively. - 3.4.1.2 The study area for air quality impact assessment shall be defined by a distance of 500 metres from the boundary of the Project site or other project locations as identified in the EIA, which shall be extended to include major existing, planned and committed air pollutant emission sources, including the Yuen Long Industrial Estate, that may have a bearing on the environmental acceptability of the Project.
 The assessment shall include the existing, planned and committed sensitive receivers within the study area as well as areas where air quality may be potentially affected by the Project.
-The assessment shall be based on the best available information at the time of the assessment. - 3.4.3.3 The assessment of the air quality impact arising from the construction and operation of the Project shall follow the detailed technical requirements given in Appendix B of this EIA Study Brief. - 3.4.3.4 The Applicant shall assess the air pollutant concentrations with reference to the relevant sections of the guidelines in Appendices B-1 to B-3 attached to this EIA Study Brief, or other methodology as agreed by the Director.
+The assessment shall be based on the best available information at the time of the assessment. - 3.4.1.3 The assessment of the air quality impact arising from the construction and operation of the Project shall follow the detailed technical requirements given in Appendix B of this EIA Study Brief. - 3.4.1.4 The Applicant shall assess the air pollutant concentrations with reference to the relevant sections of the guidelines in Appendices B-1 to B-3 attached to this EIA Study Brief, or other methodology as agreed by the Director.
+The Applicant shall also note that the PATH model may be used for estimating the cumulative background concentrations by taking into account the major air pollutant emission sources in Hong Kong and nearby regions.